albrtyng/react-pokedex-mk2/README.md

+# react-pokedex-mk2
+A challenge to myself to build out a pokedex in less than 24 hours

+## Features include:
-A Pokedex of the first 493 Pokemon, built in less than 24 hours Features include: search, stat viewing, pokemon cries, etc Tech used: react, bootstrap, scss
+search, stat viewing, pokemon cries, etc

+## Tech used:
+react, bootstrap, scss

 ## Available Scripts